vinod-kayartaya/HPE-PYTHON-SEP-2025/day1/07-Built-in modules in Python.md

 One of the biggest strengths of Python is its **standard library** – a collection of built-in modules that provide ready-made functionality.
 Instead of writing everything from scratch, Python developers can **reuse these built-in tools**.

-In this article, I (Vinod Kayartaya) will guide you through the **most commonly used built-in modules in Python**, along with examples.
+This article will guide you through the **most commonly used built-in modules in Python**, along with examples.

 ## 1. `math` – Mathematical Functions